-- Advising Support: All Southwestern students are assigned an advisor prior to Orientation.
-The Assistant Director of Academic Success can work with a student and their advisor to develop an appropriate degree plan and to work with students on advising or academic concerns related to a specific course.
+- Advising Support: All Southwestern students are assigned an advisor prior to Welcome Week.
+The Associate Director of Academic Success can work with a student and their advisor to develop an appropriate degree plan and to work with students on advising or academic concerns related to a specific course.

-- Peer Mentors: CASAR employs upper-level who are skilled in working with small groups and individual students.
+- Peer Mentors: The Center for Academic Success employs upper-level students who are skilled in working with small groups and individual students.
 These peer academic mentors are available to work on general topics such as note taking, organizational skills, time-management skills, study skills and exam preparation.

 - Tutoring: Tutoring is offered through individual departments.
-CASAR maintains a list of departmental tutoring offered each semester.
+The Center for Academic Success maintains a list of departmental tutoring offered each semester.